arronHealy/Theory-of-Algorithms/README.md

 ./md5
 ```

-If you the program executed correctly you should see this output in your terminal window.
+If the program executed correctly you should see this output in your terminal window.

 ```
 MD5 Cryptographic Hash Function Generator